Live and Learn

 A Day in the Life

-Curious if the boarding program at Community School is right for you?
+Curious if the boarding program at Sun Valley Community School is right for you?
 Take a look at a typical day in a boarding setting that is anything but typical.

 During the week, students participate in team sports, clubs, theater performances, outdoor leadership outings, and service learning, among other activities of student life.
 Depending on the season, when the academic day is done, students may head to the playing fields at the Dumke Family Sagewillow Campus for soccer or cross-country running, to the Fishtank to play volleyball or basketball, to a Model U.N. meeting or other academic club, or, if they are members of Sun Valley Ski Academy, to train on snow.

-Early evening at the Ketchum Campus Residence Hall offers boarding students time to recharge, share a meal, and reconnect.
+Early evening at Rufus M. Brown Hall offers boarding students time to recharge, share a meal, and reconnect.
 Students might spend an hour in their suite with roommates or visit with day students who swing by the dorm.
-Because the Ketchum Campus functions as a vital student hub, day students, faculty, and staff often spend time at the Residence Hall on an informal basis or to host study sessions during this time.
+Because Rufus M. Brown Hall functions as a vital student hub, day students, faculty, and staff often spend time there on an informal basis or to host study sessions during this time.

-Throughout the week, boarding students—together with residential staff—assume responsibility for the Residence Hall through regular chores, including dish duty.
+Throughout the week, boarding students—together with residential staff—assume responsibility for Rufus M. Brown Hall through regular chores, including dish duty.
 This responsibility cultivates leadership and teamwork, and students emerge from the program as responsible, respectful, independent adults who understand how to live and thrive in a close community.

 Evening hours see most students focused on homework, whether on their own in their room or in the designated study hall.
 Boarding students also benefit from the expertise of the RA staff, who are also teachers in a variety of academic subjects.